agarrharr/awesome-macos-screensavers/README.md

 * [PongSaver](http://rogueamoeba.com/freebies/)- PongSaver is an OS X screensaver/clock which keeps time by using the score of a game of Pong.
 The left side wins once an hour, and the right side wins once a minute.

+* [Textify Me](https://itunes.apple.com/us/app/textify-me/id470453599)- $0.99- This interactive screen saver turns everything in front of your camera into text!

 ### Sci-Fi Inspired

 * [HAL 9000](http://www.halproject.com/)- basic is free, advanced edition is $8